jolie/website/www/downloads.md

 ## Compilation from Source files

-With these instructions you can download the development version of Jolie (`trunk`).
+Following these instructions you can download the development version of Jolie (`trunk`).
 It requires the following software to be installed before
 proceeding:

-Here are some useful links to get the required tools:

 * [JDK (Java SE Development Kit)](http://java.sun.com/javase/downloads/index.jsp);
 * [Git](http://git-scm.com/);